bimdata/javascript-api-client/docs/ModelApi.md

 - **Accept**: Not defined

-## bulkDeleteIfcPropertyDefinitions
+## bulkDeleteModelPropertyDefinitions

-> bulkDeleteIfcPropertyDefinitions(cloudPk, modelPk, projectPk, data)
+> bulkDeleteModelPropertyDefinitions(cloudPk, modelPk, projectPk, data)

 Delete many PropertyDefinitions of a model